 ALA News Guidelines

-- Suggestions for Composing Press Releases
+Deadline for Submitting Press Releases

 ALA News is sent to a list of approximately 800 subscribers each Tuesday afternoon.
 The newsbatch includes press releases from ALA and its divisions.